wsstar/small-program/README.md

 # small-program
-A term of Small program
+A term of Small program read